 Change its extension to m4r manually and drop into WALTR.

-On the other hand, WALTR 2 does all the dirty job for you and delivers your song to your settings app directly.
-Besides letting you convert MP3 to iPhone ringtone, WALTR 2 has a bunch of other features that can come in handy on a daily basis:
+On the other hand, WALTR 2 does all the dirty work for you and delivers your song to your settings app directly.
+In addition to letting you convert MP3 to iPhone ringtone, WALTR 2 has a bunch of other features that can come in handy on a daily basis: